monyedavid/TicketingService/README.md

 # Deployed instance

-This repository has been deployed with docker container on [heroku](https://fliqpay.herokuapp.com/)
+This repository has been deployed with docker container on heroku [playground](https://fliqpay.herokuapp.com/playground)

 # Project Structure